rderik/niots/README.md

 A Server application built using SwiftNIO. `niots` works as an echo server, but modifies the text before sending it back to the client.

-The tool was created using [SwiftNIO](https://github.com/apple/swift-nio).
+The server was created using [SwiftNIO](https://github.com/apple/swift-nio).

 You can read the article explaining the command-line tool, here: